en4ble1337/test/README.md

 ## Phase 0A: Install NVIDIA Driver on Host

+> [!NOTE]
-> **Note:** For detailed GPU passthrough setup, see the [GPU Passthrough for Proxmox LXC Container](https://github.com/en4ble1337/GPU-Passthrough-for-Proxmox-LXC-Container) guide.
+> For detailed GPU passthrough setup, see the [GPU Passthrough for Proxmox LXC Container](https://github.com/en4ble1337/GPU-Passthrough-for-Proxmox-LXC-Container) guide.

 Skip if already installed.
 Verify with `nvidia-smi`.